Macabely/macabely.github.io/src/content/posts/NextPath.md

 ![image](/blog/htb/c/Screenshot%202025-08-10%20194421.png)

-I noticed it's a Next.js app and i found an api endpoint `/api/team?id=`.
-I navigated to this api endpoint, and i realized it's just giving images of the team.
+I noticed it's a Next.js app and i found an api endpoint `/api/team?id=`. navigating to this api endpoint, i realized it's just giving images of the team.

 ![image](/blog/htb/c/Screenshot%202025-08-10%20195047.png)

-I started playing with this endpoint a little bit.
+I start playing with this endpoint a little bit.
-The first thing i thought was that it's an SQLi vulnerability, but before testing on SQLi, i started changing that id to other numbers, maybe we get something useful.
+The first thing i thought SQLi vulnerability, but before testing on SQLi, i started changing that id to other numbers, maybe we get something useful.
 When i change the id to numbers above 3, i start getting this error.

 ![image](/blog/htb/c/Screenshot%202025-08-10%20195017.png)